Natural Remedies for a Stuffy Nose so you Can Breathe at Night

 What the heck, dude?!

-He explained there are actually pressure points on your face that can help with congestion.
-Well, they turned out to be pretty darn effective.
+He explained there are pressure points on your face that can help with congestion.
+I kinda thought he was nuts, but it turned out to be pretty darn effective.
 I often do these exercises when nothing else will let me breathe at night.

 Hold each of these points with firm pressure for two to four minutes at a time.
 Repeat as often as necessary.